braebo/md2html/README.md

 <details>
 	<summary>Troubleshooting</summary>
 	Your terminal should be in the same directory as the executable.
-If not, you can specify the path to the executable as the first argument.  i.e. with an absolute path - `C:\Users\John\Desktop\md2html.exe <markdownFolder> <htmlDestinationFolder>`, or a relative path - `../../Desktop/md2html.exe <markdownFolder> <htmlDestinationFolder>`
+If not, you can drag the `.exe` into your terminal, or manually specify the path to the executable as the first argument.  i.e. with an absolute path - `C:\Users\John\Desktop\md2html.exe <markdownFolder> <htmlDestinationFolder>`, or a relative path - `../../Desktop/md2html.exe <markdownFolder> <htmlDestinationFolder>`
 </details>

 <br>